PSY 235 — Introduction to Library Research Methods

-You can print, e-mail and save most individual articles, abstracts, and folders by clicking the buttons at the top middle of the screen (follow instructions carefully).
+You can print, e-mail and save most individual articles, abstracts, and folders by clicking the buttons at the top RH of the screen (follow instructions carefully).

 - you can't always e-mail articles in .pdf format -- the files are so large that some email providers can't accept them.

-- you can't always open the articles in a folder when you're off campus unless you have an EBSCO password (email Carol Dales if this happens to you)
+- occasionally, you won't be able to open the articles in a folder when you're off campus unless you have an EBSCO password (email Carol Dales if this happens to you)

 - Locate the Thesaurus button or link on the screen (in some other databases, the thesaurus button is called "Subject Headings" or "Subject Index", instead of Thesaurus).

 - Type a word or phrase for which you would like to identify a subject heading into the appropriate box .

 - Sometimes you can click on the suggested search term to see a note that defines the term as it is used in the database, as well as a list of narrower , broader and related terms.